Axbon/crammer/readme.md

 Some of us strive to manage all of our sql code in pure .sql files. _Crammer_ helps you do that.

-Literally _crams_ your precious sql queries into promise-based functions with typing support.
-Joke aside, it will scan a directory of your choice for .sql files.
+Scan a directory of your choice for .sql files.
 It will then load those files, prepare promise-based functions for you available in an object.

 This enables you to manage all your .sql code in .sql files rather than having them inline